geeofree/geeofree/src/blogs/ts-basics.md

 ### Type Operators

-In TypeScript there are two type operators, namely these are the:
+In TypeScript there are two type operators that we can use to compose types with, these are namely:

 #### Union Operator